How to Balance Your Macros for Optimal Health

 - Restricting carbohydrates excessively leads to decreased energy reserves and increased food cravings.

-- Skipping healthy fats Disrupts hormone balance.
+- Skipping healthy fats disrupts hormone balance.

 - Eating an excessive amount of protein may create lasting harm to kidney function.